-Failure to attend may result in disqualification.

-- 3.4 If both the Chair or Vice-Chair through illness or other cause are unable to perform the duties of the office or are absent, the Board shall appoint from among its members an acting Chair, who on being so appointed has all the powers and shall perform all the duties of the Chair during the Chair's and Vice-Chair's inability to act or absence. - 3.5 Regular meetings of the Board will not be held without the Director and/or designate(s) in attendance unless the Director's contract or performance is being reviewed.
-The Director shall be advised, in writing, of meetings pertaining to contract or performance review a minimum of fourteen (14) days in advance. - 3.6 Cellular telephone calls will not be initiated or accepted at Board or Committee meetings unless the Board approves such use in exceptional circumstances.
-Trustees are strictly prohibited from making video or audio recordings during board meetings. - 4.
-Special Meetings the reason.
-Subject to the paragraph below, if an additional meeting of the Board is to be held, the Director shall send a written notice of such a meeting as prescribed by The School Division Administration Regulations and shall set forth therein the business to be transacted or to be considered thereat, and no other business shall be considered unless all trustees are present and there is unanimous agreement that the agenda previously arranged shall be changed.
+- Failure to attend may result in disqualification. - 3.4 If both the Chair or Vice-Chair through illness or other cause are unable to perform the duties of the office or are absent, the Board shall appoint from among its members an acting Chair, who on being so appointed has all the powers and shall perform all the duties of the Chair during the Chair's and Vice-Chair's inability to act or absence. - 3.5 Regular meetings of the Board will not be held without the Director and/or designate(s) in attendance, unless the Director's contract or performance is being reviewed.
+The Director shall be advised, in writing, of meetings pertaining to contract or performance review a minimum of fourteen (14) days in advance.

+4. Special Meetings

-Occasionally unanticipated or emergent issues require immediate Board attention and/or action.
+Occasionally, unanticipated or emergent issues require immediate Board attention and/or action.

-4.1 Special meetings of the Board may be called by the Board Chair at any time, or upon receipt of a written request signed by any three (3) trustees who shall explicitly state

-- 4.2 The Board may, by unanimous consent in accordance with Section 16(3) of The School Division Administration Regulations, waive notice of meeting and hold a meeting at any time and that consent shall be subscribed to in writing by each trustee and shall be recorded in the minutes of the meeting in the form required by that section. - 4.3 Special meetings of the Board will not be held without the Director and/or designate(s) in attendance. - 5.
-Remote Attendance at Meetings - 5.1 The Board may hold a meeting using any Remote means of attendance.
-The means used must enable each trustee participating in the meeting and any members of the public attending the meeting to hear all the other trustees and follow any votes taken. - 5.2 At least one (1) of the following persons must be present at the Division Office during the meeting: - 5.2.1 A member of the Board. - 5.2.2 The Director or designate. - 5.3 Reasonable steps must be taken to notify the public of locations from which members of the public may participate. - 5.4 A trustee may participate from a location to which the public does not have access. - 6.
-Closed Sessions
+- 4.1 Special meetings of the Board may be called by the Board Chair at any time, or upon receipt of a written request signed by any three (3) trustees who shall state explicitly the reason therefore.
+Subject to the paragraph below, if an additional meeting of the Board is to be held, the Director shall send a written notice of such a meeting as prescribed by The School Division Administration Regulations and shall set forth therein the business to be transacted or to be considered thereat, and no other business shall be considered unless all trustees are present and there is unanimous agreement that the agenda previously arranged shall be changed. - 4.2 The Board may, by unanimous consent in accordance with Section 16(3) of The School Division Administration Regulations, waive notice of meeting and hold a meeting at any time and that consent shall be subscribed to in writing by each trustee and shall be recorded in the minutes of the meeting in the form required by that section. - 4.3 Special meetings of the Board will not be held without the Director and/or designate(s) in attendance.

+5. Remote Attendance at Meetings

+- 5.1 The Board may hold a meeting using any Remote means of attendance.
+The means used must enable each trustee participating in the meeting and any members of the public attending the meeting to hear all the other trustees and follow any votes taken. - 5.2 At least one (1) of the following persons must be present at the Division Office during the meeting:

+- 5.2.1 A member of the Board. - 5.2.2 The Director or designate. - 5.3 Reasonable steps must be taken to notify the public of locations from which members of the public may participate. - 5.4 A trustee may participate from a location to which the public does not have access.

+6. Closed Sessions